CLeopard99/twitter-bot/README.md

 - Axios and Cheerio are used for web-scraping to write to a large JSON file to create unique daily tweets

-- Google Firebase real-time database stores the data scrapped, reads, and deletes to work while deployed with Heroku

 - The functions required to download images from urls, convert to base64 for media uploads, tweet creation etc.

-Have a look at bot.js for more information.

 ## Making Your Own Bot